zooniverse/developer.zooniverse.org/domain_model.rst

 Classification
 --------------

-It’s no accident that I’ve introduced these three entities, User, Subject and Workflow first as the combination of these culminates in what we call a Classification.
+As a User is presented with a Subject and progresses through the Workflow, they produce a Classification.
 The Classification is the core unit of human effort produced by the Zooniverse community as it represents what a person saw and what they said about it.
 We collect a lot of these!

 SubjectSet
 ----------